ErikKassubek/ADVOCATE/README.md

 ```
 script.
 This will create a go executable in the `bin` directory.

-Additionally the analyzer must be build.
-It can be found in the [analyzer](analyzer) folder.

 > [!IMPORTANT]
 > The program to analyze must use go 1.22(.3)
 > Make sure, that the program does not choose another version/toolchain.
 The output `/home/.../go/pkg/mod/golang.org/toolchain@v0.0.1-go1.23.0.linux-amd64/src/advocate` or similar indicates a problem with the used version.